ScottyLabs/governance/README.md

 - Invite all contributors to the [ScottyLabs](https://github.com/ScottyLabs) Github organization.

 - Create the Github teams if they do not exist.
-  - The team name will be the same as the team name in the `teams/` directory.
+  - The team name will be the same as the team name specified in the `teams/` directory.
-  - An admin team will also be created as the subteam of the main team with the same name and the suffix "-admins".
+  - An admin team will also be created as the subteam of the main team with the same name and the suffix " Admins".

 - Add the repository to the Github team.
 Give team developers write access and team leads admins access to the repository.

 - Add team members to the corresponding Github main team as members.

-- Add team leads to the corresponding Github admin team as members.
+- Add team leads to the corresponding Github main team and admin team as members.
   - No one should be a maintainer of the GitHub team since membership is managed by Governance.

-- Delete any unknown member from the Github team.
+- Delete any unknown member from the Github teams.

 ### Keycloak